 Website SEO and marketing is an important part of website design and development.
 Knowing your business goals and target audience provides valuable information for website navigation, page location and content.
 Website SEO is often an ongoing effort after a website has launched, but it also is a very important part of building an effective website.

-This is the second of a 6-part series covering creative web design, website SEO and marketing, user experience focus, quality development, stellar performance, and regular website maintenance.
-Next month is SEO and marketing.
+This is the second of a 6-part series covering creative web design, website SEO and marketing, user experience design, quality development, stellar performance, and regular website maintenance.